 If you travel about an hour north from Guincho up the coast you’ll discover the gorgeous historic fishing town of Ericeira and Foz do Lizandro beach.
-This area is actually one of only eight World Surf Reserves – only the second ever to be created.
+This area is one of only eight World Surf Reserves – only the second ever to be created.
 The coastline of Ericeira is studded with secluded bays and sandy beaches making it a surfer’s paradise, and was favoured by members of the Portuguese royal family and aristocrats who built holiday homes there.
 You’ll find a rich diversity of waves here with varying degrees of difficulty; for beginners and moderate level surfers we’d recommend Foz do Lizandro because the sandbar created by the river mouth that joins the sea here generates some fun three foot waves.
-Surprisingly it’s not too crowded either so gives you chance to practice.
+It’s not too crowded either so gives you chance to practice.
 If you’re looking for something a little more advanced then head to Ribeira D’Ilhas which currently hosts the Quicksilver Pro Portugal contest each year.

 Mundaka, Basque coast, Spain

 This beach really needs no introduction and arguably has the best river mouth wave in the world.
 A long sandbank creates some of the longest left hand waves you’ll ever find, with rides of 200-300 meters possible!
-It’s so unique that the Estuary is now UNESCO protected.
-The breakers can reach up to a whopping 12 foot in height and form beautiful hollow cylinders, but make sure you surf whilst the tide is incoming because the outgoing riptides can often be quite strong.
+It’s so unique that the estuary is now UNESCO protected.
+The breakers can reach up to a whopping 12 foot in height and form beautiful hollow cylinders, but make sure you surf whilst the tide is incoming because the outgoing riptides can be quite strong.
 This beach is certainly not for beginners and as such Mundaka has been part of many World Championship Tours, with plenty of legendary surfers making their mark here.
 So if you want to follow in the wake of the greats, this is the place to do it and you’ll often find the area full of pro surfers.